vpngen/partner-api/README.md

 ## Agreements

+* If API server can't open x509 certificate, it won't handle HTTPS requests.
+* If API server handle HTTPS request, it will redirect all HTTP requests to HTTPS.
 * The API server listens on the port 8443 with self-signed certificate.
 * The API monitoring server listens on the port 8080 withouth TLS.
 The server is not exposed to the internet.
 It is only available from the service LAN.
 * The SSH keys default type is ED25519.